View Edward McLaughlin's Obituary on tcpalm.com and share memories

 Edward Bowen McLaughlin

 In high school, Eddie attended Fairfield Country Day School and Salisbury School, finishing at Milford Academy/Rosenbaum School.
-There, his English teacher, Joe Alderman, became a significant influence helping to cultivate his love of literature and language, certainly contributing to his perfect score on the English SAT.
+There, his English teacher, Joe Alderman, became a significant influence helping to cultivate his love of literature and language.
 With an interest in journalism Eddie attended his father's alma mater, Brown University, and majored in English.
 He was a member of Psi Upsilon fraternity.
 He also attended Salem College in West Virginia, where he studied Religion.

-Between 1962 and 1969, Eddie and Marnie welcomed three children, Mimi, Jonathan, and Alex.
-In 1971, after working both sides of the Street as an institutional salesman and a money manager, Eddie left Wall Street and moved the family to Connecticut.
-There, with fellow Wall Street friends Don Herman and Fred Appleton he founded Southport Associates, and later Saugatuck Associates.
-The partners managed money solely for family and friends.
+Between 1962 and 1969, Eddie and Marnie welcomed three children, Mimi, Jonathan, and Alexandra.
+After working both sides of the Street as an institutional salesman and a money manager, Eddie left Wall Street and moved the family to Easton, Connecticut.
+Along with fellow Wall Street friends Don Herman and Fred Appleton he founded Southport Associates, and later Saugatuck Associates, managing money solely for family and friends.

 In Eddie's 40-plus years in Vero Beach he served as Chairman of the Board of Atlantic Communications, Inc. and Citrus Broadcaster, Inc., as well as the John's Island Property Owner's Association and Architectural Review Committee.
 From 1978 to 1989 he served on the Board of Trustees of St. Edwards School, after which he became an Honorary Trustee.
 He established the McLaughlin Charitable Foundation, which supported many local charities in Vero Beach, Connecticut, and Virginia.
 The Foundation was particularly influential in the formation of Ballet Vero Beach.
 His service to the community included participation in the Wahlstrom Foundation, the VNA Foundation Board, the Treasure Coast Wine Festival Board, and the Florida Bar Grievance Committee.
 He was a longtime member of the Sons of the American Revolution, the Quail Valley River Club, the Oak Harbor Club, and the "E-section" at Bobby's on Ocean Drive.